infiniflow/ragflow/README.md

 ## 🪚 Build the Docker image including embedding models

-This image includes embedding models and is approximately 9 GB in size, and so relies on external LLM services only.
+This image is approximately 9 GB in size.
+As it includes embedding models, it relies on external LLM services only.

 ```bash
 git clone https://github.com/infiniflow/ragflow.git